coolpranav/G7CR/README.md

-# G7CR
+# Azure
-public repository for G7CR
+public repository for Azure